 The website ALWAYS sees a cookie free browser, OUR device and the IP address of one of our servers, NEVER yours.
 They can NEVER identify you, your device or your location.
 Any cookies, viruses and malware are placed on our machine NEVER yours.
 These are deleted on logout.
 You are always completely anonymous and secure while browsing.

-Isn't my private search engine private?
+Doesn't my private search engine keep me private?

 NOT AT ALL.
 If your browser and device are being used to do the search it doesnt matter if the “private search engine” encrypts, deletes or sprinkles magic dust on your search queries.
 And if you use Chrome on a private search engine those “private” search queries can be seen by Google.
 TraceFree is the ONLY solution that protects and hides your device and identity from all 4 points (device, browser, provider and website).
 You are COMPLETELY anonymous on EVERY search engine.